lensapp/lens/docs/contributing/testing.md

 1. The PR has passed all the automated tests (style, build & conformance tests).
 2. PR commits have been signed with the `--signoff` option.
 3. PR was reviewed and approved by a code owner.
-4. PR is rebased against upstream's main branch.
+4. PR is rebased against upstream's master branch.